Product Design Technology

-- Learn how to design great products that work beautifully.
-Study on a friendly and creative course with tutors who are highly experienced professional designers.
+- Learn how to design great products on a friendly and creative course with tutors who are highly experienced professional designers.

-As you progress, you will work on design briefs for live projects for a range of industry clients.
-In previous years, these have included Jaguar Landrover, Dremel Bosch, Omlet and Virgin Marussia Formula 1.
-You will have the opportunity to take part in exhibitions and grow your network at industry presentations.
+Work on design briefs for a range of industry clients.
+Past organisations have included Jaguar Land Rover, Dremel Bosch, Omlet and Virgin Marussia Formula 1.
+Take part in exhibitions and grow your network at industry presentations.

 - Product Design Studio 1

 - Mechanisms and Structures

 - Product CAD

 - Materials and Processes

 - Physical Computing.